Higher Josephson harmonics in a tunable double-junction transmon qubit: Fixed-frequency Transmon Data

 \section{Fixed-frequency Transmon Data}

-To provide a comparison for the expected harmonic content of an SIS junction, we fabricated and measured a fixed-frequency transmon.
-We were able to observe four transitions as can be seen in Fig.~\ref{fig_supp_FFT}a.
-To extract the harmonic content of this device we fit the spectra to a phenomenological model, $H_\textrm{T} = 4E_Cn^2 - \sum^{4}_{k=1}U_k\cos(k\phi)$, from which we extracted the transitions which can be seen as dashed lines.
-The extracted harmonics are presented in Fig.~\ref{fig_supp_FFT}b, where we observe very low harmonic content for $k>1$, $U_k = [1, 0.015, 0.011, 0.005]$, corresponding to previously reported values for SIS junctions.
+To provide a comparison for the expected harmonic content of an SIS junction, we fabricated and measured a fixed-frequency transmon observing four transitions (Fig.~\ref{fig_supp_FFT}a).
+To extract the harmonic content, we fit the spectra to a phenomenological model, $H_\mathrm{T} = 4E_C n^2 - \sum_{k=1}^{4} U_k \cos(k\phi)$, and extract the corresponding transitions (dashed lines).
+The resulting harmonics (Fig.~\ref{fig_supp_FFT}b) show weak higher-order contributions, $U_k = [1, 0.015, 0.011, 0.005]$, consistent with previously reported values for SIS junctions.